If you’re like us, one of the first questions you have for your RV remodel is how to paint an RV interior.

-- After we were done sanding , we vacuumed the walls, cabinets, and pretty much everything so there was no residual dust.
+- After sanding the vacuum the walls, cabinets, and pretty much everything to remove residual dust.

-Next you will want to degrease the walls extracting any oils that could be trapped under the paint.
-You can use a spray degreaser like Simple Green or you can take a more natural method and use a mixture of vinegar and water.
-We personally chose to use the vinegar and water.
+Next, you will want to degrease the walls extracting any oils that could be trapped under the paint.
+You can use a spray degreaser like Simple Green.
+Or you can take a more natural method and use a mixture of vinegar and water.
+We personally chose to use vinegar and water.
 Wipe any cabinet or wall you intend to paint with the spray and a rag.

 4. Tape everything off

-Tape off anything you do not want painted including windows, cabinets that aren’t being painted, floors, ceiling, etc. This process is very time consuming but is essential — unless you’re a master painter and have Jedi skills when it comes to cutting in.
-We used Scott’s painters tape.
+Tape off anything you do not want to be painted.
+This could include windows, cabinets that aren’t being painted, floors, ceilings, etc. This process is very time-consuming but is essential (unless you’re a master painter and have Jedi skills when it comes to cutting in).
+We used Scott’s painter’s tape.

-You’re finally ready to paint!
+After all of that prep work.
+You’re finally ready to paint.
 Start with a quality gripper and primer combination.
-We used PPG primer and gripper combination which is also sold at Home Depot and it worked really well.
+We used PPG primer and gripper combination which is also sold at Home Depot.
+It worked really well for us.
 Other blogs noted that several coats of primer were needed.
 We only needed two coats.
-Dennis wasn’t even sure why we were painting white after the fact.

 Use a variety of brushes and roller sizes.
 There are a lot of weird nooks and crannies in an RV.
 Getting between the cabinet and the wall, behind the toilet, or in between the slide-out is challenging.
 We ended up buying a variety pack that had a liner for the paint tray and multiple-size brushes and rollers and it worked out nicely.